veykor/JS-paramExtractor/README.md

 for example

-for extract a list with some param from pokemon essential db(pokemonEssential.txt)
+for extract a list with some param from pokemon essential db(pokemonEssential.txt) property from Maruno17 https://github.com/Maruno17/pokemon-essentials/blob/master/PBS/pokemon.txt

 we use:
 var textSplit='#-----';